danish-mehmood/danish-mehmood.github.io/microservices-architecture-deep-dive-part-three-communications/index.md

 ## Preface

 In monoliths the application is divided into modules, those modules serve as **_logical_** separation, in microservices the application is divided into services which serve as **_physical_** separation, This changes things drastically, before the modules in monoliths used to communicate with each other using the **_method calls_** but in case of microservices the services would need to communicate using **_network calls_**.
 This presents different challenges and trade offs, we have to carefully manage these tradeoffs, there are different patterns which the industry leaders in microservices have comeup with which manage the tradeoffs really well in live environments.
 But still when deciding on the communication patterns for your microservices you have to pay painstaking attention to detail.
-Because you have to remember these communication patterns are playing with tradeoffs and you have to choose which fits best you design goals and business domain.
+Because you have to remember these communication patterns are playing with tradeoffs and you have to choose which fits best your design goals and business domain.

 ## The mistake